seanox/aspect-js/manual/en/markup.md

-If an HTML element is declared as an interval, the original inner HTML code is used as a template, and during the intervals the inner HTML code is first emptied, the template is generated individually with each interval cycle, and the result is inserted as inner HTML code.
+If an HTML element is declared as an interval, the original inner HTML code is used as a template, and during the intervals the inner HTML code is first removed, the template is generated individually with each interval cycle, and the result is inserted as inner HTML code.

 ```html